-Many cooperatives, particularly agricultural cooperatives, export their patrons’ products overseas.
-Cooperatives can also make use of an IC-DISC by creating a sibling entity owned by a pass-through entity—such as a partnership or trust—that’s owned by the same members as the exporting cooperative.
+Many cooperatives export their patrons’ products overseas.
+Cooperatives can make use of an IC-DISC by creating a sibling entity owned by a pass-through entity—such as a partnership or trust—that’s owned by the same members as the exporting cooperative.

 The dividend is paid to the pass-through entity and ultimately to the members.
 Cooperatives should consult with their tax advisors before setting up an IC-DISC due to the complexity in determining a cooperative’s taxable income.

 Factoring accounts receivable (AR) through an IC-DISC often results in additional tax savings.
 It allows a company to increase its qualified export revenue and, as a result, the income it can ultimately pay out as dividends.

 Under the tax code, qualified export revenue includes interest on any obligation that’s a qualified export asset.
 Income earned through a factoring arrangement is treated as interest, and qualified export assets include AR that results from a qualified export sale.

 When an exporter and its IC-DISC enter an AR-factoring agreement, the exporter sells its AR at a discount to the IC-DISC.
 The IC-DISC recognizes the discount as interest income, and the exporter is then able to deduct the loss that results from the sale of its AR.